varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/LabGuide100-cd397db8.png)

 - To obtain the fingerprint you must paste the public key into the provided field.
-This time paste the key into the field and select **Add**.
-Paste the following public key
+Copy the key below and paste into the field. then select **Add**.

     ```
 -----BEGIN PUBLIC KEY-----